 We aren’t talking about shrinking like that Matt Damon movie here.
 We’re talking about the kids moving out, maybe even far away.
 Perhaps you are divorcing and starting over.
 Either way, when the headcount at the nightly dinner table goes down, you might no longer need all that space you got to keep up with that active and growing family.
-Think about how much less time you’ll spend cleaning and how much more time you can enjoy a cup of tea with a great book on the porch.
+Think about how much less time you’ll spend cleaning and how much more time you can enjoy a cup of tea with a great book on the porch with a new house.

 Too Much Maintenance